 (= t).
 For example, if

-language, and proving type equalities between regular types and this
+in your language, and proving type equalities between regular types and

-language are the same.
-If I use singleton types to infer code in OCaml
+search language are the same.
+If I use singleton types to infer

-rather keep the two different notions of singleton types separate, to
+two different notions of singleton types separate, to emphasize that my

-emphasize that my focus here is on code inference, not equality
+focus here is on code inference, not equality reasoning (which, again,

 Singleton types as “proof search”